-Circumpolar History and Public Policy Research Group
+Circumpolar History and Public Policy (CHiPP)

 The history of science and imperial expansion has a strong appeal for diverse audiences.
-Our group's aim is to write primarily for academic specialists, but also to reach out to wider audiences.
+Our aim is to write primarily for academic specialists, but also to reach out to wider audiences.
 Part of our brief is therefore to understand why and how visual and literary images can sustain an enduring mythical power in shaping public imagination.
 Scientific institutions and expeditions from Martin Frobisher to Ernest Shackleton have played an integral role in capturing public interest and remain central in constructing a big picture of the polar regions and their human and physical environmental histories.

 Please see our listing of CHiPP research seminars.